 Kristen is cohost of the hilarious By The Book self-help podcast and now-author of the upcoming book So You Want to Start a Podcast which includes a section on how to pitch yourself in the podcast business.
-(So You Want to Start a Podcast is available August 6th from William Morrow/HarperCollins.)
+(Side note: if you actually want to start a podcast, you can start here.)

 “We all know an elevator pitch is supposed to be a succinct, snappy, and persuasive pitch for a product, program, project, etc.,” she wrote in an email.
 “And that doesn’t change when the product is ourselves.
 We should keep all that snappiness.
 And on top of that, we should be making a few things clear:

 1. Our expertise: What do we know?
 What are our credentials?